ShiftForward/icfpc2014/README.md

 We started by implementing a compiler for a simple Lisp, which we called `LambdaLisp`, that targeted the `General Compute Coprocessor`.
-The implementation of `LambdaLisp` was pretty much following through the specifications.
+The implementation of `LambdaLisp` was pretty much following through the specification.
 In order to have a global namespace, we created an initial environment frame of configurable size filled with zeros.
 Whenever we were transpiling `LambdaLisp` to `GCC`, we kept a stack of names to environment positions for the local namespaces and a single map of names to environment